 Mather Economics highlights the importance of moving away from only tracking page views, also considering (and trying to increase) the diversity of pages viewed:

 “Many content-recommendation algorithms boost page views by serving readers content on a topic they've demonstrated an interest in.
 Publishers should ensure their engagement and marketing tactics (e.g., a content recommendation engine) do not only focus on pushing visit frequency or visit depth (i.e., number of pages read).
 Recommendations should also expose readers to a diverse array of topics and authors in order to broaden engagement.
-In a subscriptions context, “breadth” of experience appears to deepen likely subscribers' perception of the .”
+In a subscriptions context, “breadth” of experience appears to deepen likely subscribers' perception of the value proposition.”

 Media time – how much time does a user give you?